-After calculating a grid of several alternative economies exhibiting different progressivity levels, τ , ranging from 0.00 to 0.50, the optimal reform of the personal income tax progressivity would be the one that maximizes the aggregate welfare gains.
-Note that economies with negative progressivity, $\tau < 0$, are not here considered as they would induce a regressive income tax system, which exceeds the scope of the analysis.
+After calculating a grid of several alternative economies exhibiting different progressivity levels, $\tau$ , ranging from 0.00 to 0.50, the optimal reform of the personal income tax progressivity would be the one that maximizes the aggregate welfare gains.
+Note that economies with negative progressivity, $\tau < 0$ , are not here considered as they would induce a regressive income tax system, which exceeds the scope of the analysis.
 Further, economies with progressivity $\tau > 0.5$ are not here reported because they always present enormous aggregate welfare losses and the focus of the analysis should be put in the reformed economies that are closer to the baseline economy and to the optimal one.

-4.1 Welfare changes and optimal progressivity level
+4.1 Welfare Changes and Optimal Progressivity Level

-Which economy with level of progressivity from $\tau = 0.00$ to $\tau = 0.50$ results in a steady state with higher aggregate welfare?19 Are these aggregate welfare changes mainly driven by the change in the tax scheme?
+Which economy with level of progressivity from $\tau=0.00$ to $\tau=0.50$ results in a steady state with higher aggregate welfare?
+Are these aggregate welfare changes mainly driven by the change in the tax scheme?
 Or do they principally arise from induced shifts in the distribution of households (distributional effects) or in the prices of the economy (general equilibrium effects)?
 How are these welfare changes distributed across households?
 A Benthamite social welfare function is used to answer these sort of concerns.
 The Benthamite social planner maximizes a welfare function that gives identical weights to every household in the economy.
 Consequently, when the utility function is concave, equal sharing is the welfare-maximizing allocation.
 It should be noted that the welfare outcomes here presented emerge from a comparison between the welfare derived from different steady state allocations.
 The present work remains silent about the transitions between these steady states.

+4.1.1 Aggregate Welfare Changes and Selection of The Optimal Progressivity Level

-4.1.1 Aggregate welfare changes and selection of the optimal progressivity level where $c{BE}(a, s)$, $h{BE}(a, s)$, and $a'{BE}(a, s)$ are the solutions to the households' decision problem defined in expressions (5) to (9).
-Next, the welfare gain of living in the steady state of a reformed economy, E{τ} , for $\tau = \{0.00, \dots, 0.50\}$, is defined as the
+To carry out the welfare comparisons, let $v{BE}(a, s, \Delta)$ be the equilibrium value function of a household of type (a, s) in the baseline model economy, whose equilibrium consumption allocation is changed by a fraction $\Delta$ every period and whose leisure remains unchanged.
+Formally, where $c{BE}(a, s)$ , $h{BE}(a, s)$ , and $a'{BE}(a, s)$ are the solutions to the households' decision problem defined in expressions (5) to (9).
+Next, the welfare gain of living in the steady state of a reformed economy, $E{\tau}$ , for $\tau = \{0.00, ..., 0.50\}$ , is defined as the fraction of additional consumption, $\Delta{\tau}$ , that must be given to, or taken away from, the households of the baseline economy so that the aggregate steady state welfare in the reformed economy $E{\tau}$ is the same as in the baseline economy $E{BE}$ .
+Formally, $\Delta{\tau}$ is the solution to the following equation: